Russian strikes kill at least 78 in opposition's training camp in Syria’s Idlib

-Russian warplanes attacked the training camp of opposition forces in Syria’s northwestern Idlib province on Monday, in which a large number of soldiers lost their lives.
+Russian warplanes attacked the training camp of opposition forces in Syria’s northwestern Idlib province on Monday, killing a large number of soldiers in the deadliest surge of violence since a truce was agreed to almost eight months ago.

 According to local opposition military sources, the Faylaq al-Sham group of the Syrian National Army was attacked by Russian warplanes in violation of the March cease-fire.